Chile expected to reject overhaul of dictatorship-era constitution

 More than 15 million Chileans are eligible to vote in the compulsory referendum.

-Chief among their concerns is the prominence given to the country's Indigenous peoples, who make up close to 13 percent of the 19 million population.
+Chief among the concerns of voters is the prominence given to the country's Indigenous peoples, who make up close to 13 percent of the 19 million population.

-Proposals to legalize abortion and protect the environment as well as natural resources like water, which some say is exploited by private mining companies, have also garnered much attention.
+Proposals to legalize abortion and protect the environment as well as natural resources such as water, which are currently often overexploited by private mining companies, have also garnered much attention.

-The new constitution would also overhaul Chile's government, replacing the Senate with a less powerful "chamber of regions," and requiring women to hold at least half of positions in public institutions.#photo1
+The new constitution would also overhaul Chile's government, replacing the Senate with a less powerful "chamber of regions," and requiring women to hold at least 50 percent of positions in public institutions.#photo1

 5% possibility of 'approve'

-While recent polls have had the "reject" vote leading by as much as 10 percentage points, sociologist Marta Lagos believes "approve" may yet carry the day.
+While recent polls have had the "reject" vote up by as much as 10 percentage points, sociologist Marta Lagos believes "approve" may yet win the plebiscite.

-In the vast Santiago metropolitan area, the majority of people appear likely to vote in favor of the new constitution, even though some parts of the city -- particularly in northern and southern areas -- are largely against the changes, Lagos said.
+In the vast Santiago metropolitan area, the majority of people seem likely to vote in favor, although the north and particularly the south are largely against.

 "There's always the possibility that all the polls are wrong and effectively the advantage for 'approve' in Santiago could compensate for the disadvantage in the north and south," Lagos told AFP.